 - How do we grow economies in a sustainable way that benefits most, if not all of the population?

-The 2016 Nobel Conference: In Search of Economic Balance brings economists from around the world to help us understand some of the challenges facing real world implementation of economic theories.
+The 2016 Nobel Conference: In Search of Economic Balance brought economists from around the world to help us understand some of the challenges facing real world implementation of economic theories.

 Dan Ariely, PhD

 James B. Duke Professor of psychology and behavioral economics at Fuqua School of Business, Duke University, Durham, N.C. and founding member of the Center for Advanced Hindsight.

 Paul Collier, PhD